michaelwnau/ussf-portal/docs/development.md

   - Builds Client up to `e2e` stage.
 If you want to build the `runner` stage that is present in Production, you need to have a checksum file for verifying DoD PKI CA Certificates used in C1.
 Find these in the 1Password vault, create a file `dod_ca_cert_bundle.sha256` in `scripts/`, and paste the checksums there.
 - `yarn dev`: Starts NextJS server in development mode and watches for changed files
 - `yarn storybook`: Starts the Storybook component library on port 6006
+- `yarn test`: Run Jest unit tests.
-- `yarn test:watch`: Run Jest tests in watch mode
+  - Run in watch mode with `yarn test:watch`
 - `yarn services:removeall`: Will force remove all running and stopped containers

 To start the app server as it will run in production: